SCARLETT PERDEREAU

 As a dancer, I find that I have a lot of non-verbal experience, and sometimes it can be frustrating not having the words to describe what I’m realising.
 The body sometimes knows, before the brain, and the more rational part of me.

 Understanding, exploring and celebrating the body, every body, in its ability to feel and move, is my life-long passion.
-This feeds my work as a yoga teacher too - more info here.

 Proudly powered by Weebly